usamaamir92/mountain-data-warehouse/README.md

 #### API Design
 - **RESTful Architecture** was adopted with controller and service layer architecture to promote separation of concerns, maintainability, and scalability.

+#### Database interaction
+- **Entity Framework Core**  was chosen for its ease of use, automatic object-relational mapping, and support for database migrations making it ideal for simple CRUD operations, over a lower-level solution like Dapper.

 #### Controllers and Services
 - **Controllers** handle model/request validation and routing, while **services** contain the business logic and database interaction.
 This design offers:
   - **Testability**: Easy to unit test individual components.